 Located on the Yarra River and along the waters of Port Phillip Bay, Melbourne is a city of style and elegance.
 As Victoria’s capital, Melbourne hosts glamorous festivals, events, and attractions that serve as a magnet for tourists.
 You can experience sports, luxury bars, and eclectic shopping during your visit, as well as enjoy plenty of art.

-Go on a boat ride across Yarra River
+Go on a Boat Ride across the Yarra River

-The best method for gaining exposure is to enjoy the thrills of Moomba, Australia’s largest free community festival, and Dragon Boat Festival, Australia’s most prestigious rowing event.
-You can take short river trips like Jumping Creek to Warrandyte, canoe or kayak your way through all or part of the Yarra, or simply have a picnic alongside its banks.
+You can also canoe or kayak your way through all or part of the Yarra, or simply have a picnic alongside its banks.

 Enjoy Melbourne Street Art